mikko-apo/ki-router.js/README.md

 * 2014-01-17 1.1.5 Debug log uses JSON.stringify to support browsers
 * 2014-01-07 1.1.4 Firefox 26 actually sets target.username to empty string
 * 2013-12-30 1.1.3 Fix for Firefox 26 setting window.location.username to undefined instead of empty string
 * 2013-12-16 1.1.2 Add support for listening route triggering.
-It's also possible to define metadata for routes
+It's also possible to define metadata for routes (thanks jliuhtonen)
 * 2013-11-20 1.1.1 Added KiRouter.version that is updated automatically for releases
 * 2013-11-20 1.1.0 renderInitialView does not change url format automatically anymore
 * 2013-11-07 1.0.0 Supports now two modes "transparent" and "hashbang"